reposense/RepoSense/docs/PublishingGuide.md

-## Publishing the report to GitHub Pages
+## Publishing your report to GitHub Pages

 [GitHub Pages](https://pages.github.com/) enables you to publish your report online for free.